DLMSweet/MDRSS/README.md

 By utilizing ADVANCED, AI ALGORITHMS in the form of HYPERSCALE redis caching, we can even support a second user sometimes.

 Truely, this is the best interface for Mangadex there is.

+If you just want easy RSS feeds, this is running at: https://magmadex.org/